Seeds of Life in Space (SOLIS). XIII. Nitrogen fractionation towards the protocluster OMC-2 FIR4: Introduction

 Moreover, most of the observations performed so far have been obtained with single-dish telescopes, thus providing average values of the $^{14}$N/$^{15}$N ratio over angular scales that can contain relevant variations in gas temperature and density.
 All this makes it challenging to identify whether the portions of the sources responsible for local enrichments (or depletions) in $^{15}$N correspond to particular ranges of physical conditions (in particular, density, temperature and extinction).

 In fact, the few follow-up observations performed at high angular resolution have suggested local gradients in the $^{14}$N/$^{15}$N ratio.
-For example, Colzi et al.~(2019) observed the high-mass protocluster IRAS 05358+3543 with a linear resolution of $\sim 0.05$~pc, or $\sim 10000$ au, finding that the $^{14}$N/$^{15}$N ratio in N$_2$H$^+$ shows an enhancement of a factor of $\sim 2$ (from $\sim 100 - 220$ to $\geq 200$) going from the inner dense core region to the diffuse, parsec-scale envelope; these results were interpreted as being a consequence of selective photodissociation (Heays et al.~2014, Lee et al.~2021).
-This mechanism, which is due to the self-shielding of $^{14}$N$_2$, predicts an increase in the $^{14}$N/$^{15}$N ratio in N$_2$H$^+$ in regions exposed to external UV irradiation, as indeed found by Colzi et al.~(2019).
-This finding has been confirmed in a sample of infrared-dark cloud cores by Fontani et al.~(2021), in which, again, the $^{14}$N/$^{15}$N ratio measured from N$_2$H$^+$ increases in the external envelope of the dense cores.
+For example, \citet{Colzi2019} observed the high-mass protocluster IRAS 05358+3543 with a linear resolution of $\sim 0.05$~pc, or $\sim 10000$ au, finding that the $^{14}$N/$^{15}$N ratio in N$_2$H$^+$ shows an enhancement of a factor of $\sim 2$ (from $\sim 100 - 220$ to $\geq 200$) going from the inner dense core region to the diffuse, parsec-scale envelope; these results were interpreted as being a consequence of selective photodissociation (\citet{Heays2014}, \citet{Lee2021}).
+This mechanism, which is due to the self-shielding of $^{14}$N$_2$, predicts an increase in the $^{14}$N/$^{15}$N ratio in N$_2$H$^+$ in regions exposed to external UV irradiation, as indeed found by \citet{Colzi2019}).
+This finding has been confirmed in a sample of infrared-dark cloud cores by \citet{Fontani2021}, in which, again, the $^{14}$N/$^{15}$N ratio measured from N$_2$H$^+$ increases in the external envelope of the dense cores.